caroldaniel/42sp-cursus-ft_irc/README.md

 #### NICK

 > The `NICK` command is used to set the client's nickname, and you may or may not consider it part of the registration process.
 The difference is that the client can change the nickname at any time by sending the `NICK` command again.
+However, there cannot exist a client with no nick, neither a client with the same nick as another client.

 #### USER

 > The `USER` command is used to set the client's username and realname.
-The `USER` command is mandatory, and it must be sent after the `NICK` command.
+The `USER` command is mandatory, and it is good practice to be sent after the `NICK` command, although not necessarily mandatory.
 The `USER` command is used to register the client with the server.
 >
 > In our case, we chose to only consider a client registered if the `username`, `realname`, and `nickname` are all set.
 However, due to particularities of the `HexChat` client, the NICK command might fail before the USER command is sent.
 This is up to you to decide how to handle.